Cryolitia/gpd-fan-driver/gpd-fan.rst

   Read Only.
 Reads current fan RPM.

 pwm1_enable
   Read/Write.
 Enable manual fan control.
 Write "0" to disable control and run at full speed.
 Write "1" to set to manual, write "2" to let the EC control decide fan speed.
 Read this attribute to see current status.

+  NB：In consideration of the safety of the device, when setting to manual mode, the pwm speed will be set to the maximum value (255) by default.
+You can set a different value by writing pwm1 later.

 pwm1
   Read/Write.
 Read this attribute to see current duty cycle in the range [0-255].
 When pwm1_enable is set to "1" (manual) write any value in the range [0-255] to set fan speed.

+  NB: Many boards (except listed under wm2 above) don't support reading the current pwm value in auto mode.
+That will just return EOPNOTSUPP.
+In manual mode it will always return the real value.